by HSC-Admin | Dec 31, 2013 | Caregiving, Healthy Aging, Uncategorized

 If you are Michigan caregiver and you prefer an in-person support group, we invite you to contact the Heritage Senior Community nearest you for more information.

-The holidays can be tough on our waistline.
+Finding healthy holiday food choices can be tough on our waistline.
 Health experts say that the average American gains from ten to twelve pounds between Thanksgiving and the New Year.
 For older adults with a health condition like high cholesterol, high blood pressure or diabetes, that amount of weight gain can spell trouble.

 How can you enjoy the season’s festivities without packing on the pounds?